LAB02-Research/HASS.Agent-Notifier/README.md

 # HASS.Agent Notifier

 This <a href="https://www.home-assistant.io" target="_blank">Home Assistant</a> integration allows you to send notifications to <a href="https://github.com/LAB02-Research/HASS.Agent" target="_blank">HASS.Agent</a>, a Windows-based Home Assistant client.

+Need help?
+Visit the <a href="https://community.home-assistant.io/t/hass-agent-a-new-windows-based-client-to-receive-notifications-perform-quick-actions-and-much-more/369094" target="_blank">dedicated HA forum thread</a> or <a href="https://discord.gg/nMvqzwrVBU" target="_blank">join on Discord</a>.

 Note: it won't be of much use if you don't have HASS.Agent installed & configured on at least one PC (or Windows based device).